jaicab/jaicab.github.io/about.md

 > "Be conservative in what you do, be liberal on what you accept from others"
  – _Robustness principle_ by [Jon Postel](https://tools.ietf.org/html/rfc1122#page-12)

-Good websites are **ubiquitous experiences enhanced when possible**.
+Good websites are **robust ubiquitous experiences enhanced where possible**.
 I use pragmatic frontend development practices with semantic HTML, enhanced with modular and scalable CSS and unobtrusive JavaScript.

 I'm best when working as a nexus between design and frontend, as I can mentally build a responsive model of the flats designers create, liaise with them to fill in the gaps to achieve a fully modular responsive experience.
 I usually produce **style guides** or pattern libraries to reproduce this model.